ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 development, the building out of a community, and scientific progress, and then justify this all in an "ask" to a funding body, with a pretty low chance of making it.
-Add in the fact that very few programs will fund software development directly, and the ask gets larger.
+Add in the fact that very few programs will fund software development directly, and the difficulty rises.

 I don't think anyone in industry is going to be surprised by the notion that you have to deliver value (here, "innovation") while